ggerganov/llama.cpp/README.md

 ### Hot topics

+- Added support for Falcon models: https://github.com/ggerganov/llama.cpp/pull/2717#issuecomment-1690568032

-A new file format has been introduced: [GGUF](https://github.com/ggerganov/llama.cpp/pull/2398)
+- A new file format has been introduced: [GGUF](https://github.com/ggerganov/llama.cpp/pull/2398)

   Last revision compatible with the old format: [dadbed9](https://github.com/ggerganov/llama.cpp/commit/dadbed99e65252d79f81101a392d0d6497b86caa)

   ### Current `master` should be considered in Beta - expect some issues for a few days!

   ### Be prepared to re-convert and / or re-quantize your GGUF models while this notice is up!

   ### Issues with non-GGUF models will be considered with low priority!

 ----